Sjors/nado-book/taproot/basics.md

-\newpage
-## Taproot and Schnorr {#sec:taproot_basics}

-\EpisodeQR{2}

 In this chapter, we first introduce a Merkle tree that hides all the different spending conditions until they’re used.
 This is called MAST.
 Next, we explain how Schnorr signatures allow us to hide the MAST itself, which improves privacy further.
 We cover earlier proposals for MAST, which didn’t have the benefit of Schnorr, which in turn illustrates the power of Taproot.
 Finally, we point out some cool things Taproot enables.

 ### Merklized Abstract Syntax Trees

-Chapter @sec:miniscript covered how the Pay-to-Script-Hash (P2SH) soft fork from 2012 made it possible to hide the contents of a script until it’s spent.
+Chapter 10 covered how the Pay-to-Script-Hash (P2SH) soft fork from 2012 made it possible to hide the contents of a script until it’s spent.
 From a privacy point of view, this is much better than immediately putting the script on the chain.
 However, what’s unfortunate about this is that when you do spend, all the constraints that were placed on the transaction are then visible to everyone.

 The example from that chapter outlines a scenario where you need to either have your mom cosign a transaction or else wait two years to spend the coins on your own.
 One potential downside of showing the contents of the entire script, including the fallback condition, is that an attacker learns that they only need to steal _your_ keys and are then free to spend the coins after two years.
 The very first time you add coins to this particular wallet, the attacker won’t know anything about how to spend it (thanks to P2SH).
 And if you only use that wallet once in your lifetime and spend all of it at once, then the attacker won’t learn about the fallback until it’s too late.
 However, if you use the wallet more than once, then as soon as you make your first spend from it, you’ll have revealed that the fallback condition exists.
 From then on, you’re in trouble.